Vopaaz/V-Shell/README.md

 /usr/vopaaz/v-shell > ls && commands-that-not-exist && ls
 Makefile  README.md  src  syncDocker.bat  vsh.exe
 Execution failed.
 Commands may be invalid.

+\\ Able to handle that no command follows the '&&' syntax /usr/vopaaz > ls &&
+v-shell

 \\ The shell is prevented from being interrupted by 'Ctrl+C' /usr/vopaaz/v-shell > ^C